BlueBrain/morph-tool/README.rst

     Depending on soma type:

-    - Soma single point sphere (soma represented by a single point represeting the center of a sphere and its radius): the contour made by the circle of biggest section in the XY plane is sampled in 20 points written to disk.
+    - Soma single point sphere (soma represented by a single point representing the center of a sphere and its radius): the contour made by the circle of biggest section in the XY plane is sampled in 20 points written to disk.
     - Soma contour: no conversion needed
     - other: not in H5/ASC specs -> not supported